IulianOctavianPreda/TranslatorDesign/README.md

 To build the executable
 `GCC ./lex.yy.c -lfl`

+Alternatively if you have make installed you can use
+`make`
+or
+`make -f <makefile name>` if you want to make your own makefile

 To use the executable
 `./a.out on linux`
 `./a.exe on windows`

 It will then analyze anything you write into the console and for every match and action will be triggered